SpecDD

 Tasks:

-[x] Add todo completion.
+[x] Add place removal.

 Do not mark a task done just because code was written.
 Mark it done when the behavior is implemented and checked.

-Working with AI agents
+Working with AI agents and specs

 A good agent prompt is short:

-Implement task 2 in invoice service as defined by the spec.
+Implement task 2 in the itinerary spec.

 1. read bootstrap files